CAD: Confidence-Aware Adaptive Displacement for Semi-Supervised Medical Image Segmentation: Experiments

 \subsubsection{PROMISE12 Dataset}

-The PROMISE12 dataset\cite{b18}, created for the MICCAI 2012 prostate segmentation challenge, contains MRI scans from 50 patients with various prostate diseases.
-Each of the original 3D scans is converted into a series of 2D slices, which we use for the segmentation task.
-These slices present challenges due to the variations in prostate shape, size, and other characteristics across different patients.
+The PROMISE12 dataset\cite{b18}, designed for the MICCAI 2012 prostate segmentation challenge, includes MRI scans from 50 patients with diverse prostate pathologies.
+We similarly convert the original 3D images into 2D slices, which pose segmentation challenges due to substantial variations in prostate size and shape among patients.